Bailey, Ms. Cindee

 Yu, Mr. Eugene Chin

-Eugene Chin Yu, of Evans, Ga., is currently the President, CEO and Owner of Continental Military Services Inc. (CM Services), Augusta, Ga.
+Eugene Chin Yu, of Evans, Ga., is the former President, CEO and Owner of Continental Military Services Inc. (CM Services), Augusta, Ga.
 The company refurbishes military vehicles, currently satisfying $7.5 million contracts with Israeli military.
 Also since May 2006, he has been the Marketing/Sales Consultant for Korea and Egypt for General Purpose Vehicles (GPV) in Detroit, Mich., where he markets and sells wheeled armored vehicles to Korean and Egyptian military.

 In 1996, Yu completed course study related to Strategic Business Management in Executive Continuing Education Program in Harvard's Executive Business Program, at Harvard University, Cambridge, Mass.